Tax Guide · FY 2025-26

 Does private health insurance fully eliminate the Medicare Levy Surcharge?+

-Can I claim both the work-from-home fixed rate AND a separate internet deduction?+
+Can the work-from-home fixed rate and a separate internet deduction both be claimed?+

 What is the CGT discount and when does it apply?+